heiglandreas/IteratorTrait/README.md

 }
 ```

-The rest of the Iterator implementation is andled within the IteratorTrait.
+The rest of the Iterator implementation is handled within the IteratorTrait.

 ## Issues